rsdefever/resp_library/README.rst

 RESP charges are only reliable to ~0.01q.
 Therefore, we provided rounded charges in the ``results`` folder.
 However, sometimes, during the charge rounding, the symmetry specified in the YAML file is broken.
-Please check and fix any broken symmetry manually.
+Please check and fix any broken symmetry manually while preserving the net charge of the molecule.
 These changes should be added as a second commit to clearly document the manual modifications.

 Installation
 ~~~~~~~~~~~~